 - 14.1.1 The advisor will approve the distribution of a preliminary draft of the completed dissertation to the Committee.
-This draft must be submitted to the committee members at least four weeks prior to the anticipated examination date. - 14.1.2 The Committee will return the corrected copy to the student within two weeks.
+This draft must be submitted to the committee members at least four weeks prior to the anticipated dissertation defense date. - 14.1.2 The Committee will return the corrected copy to the student within two weeks.
 During this period all efforts will be made to resolve major differences between the student and the committee members concerning the content of the dissertation.
 If more than one member of the Committee does not approve of the dissertation at this stage, the dissertation examination cannot be scheduled. - 14.1.3 A completed copy of the dissertation essentially in final form, but not bound, will be returned to each committee member at least one week before the dissertation examination. - 14.1.4 Notice of the examination time will be circulated to the faculty after the appropriate signatures have been included on the Thesis/Dissertation Review/Examination Approval form (See Online Forms List on page xiii). - 14.1.5 The final oral defense consists of two parts.
 The first is a presentation that is be open to faculty members and members of the public without a vote.
-Only dissertation committee members may attend the second part, which is the examination portion of the defense - 14.3 Enrollment: Students must be enrolled in school the semester in which the dissertation is defended. - 14.4 Examination Results: At the end of the examination, the Committee will file with the Department Chair a recommendation regarding the Ph.D. degree. - 14.4.1 When the Guidance Committee has reviewed and approved the dissertation and the student has passed an oral examination, the student shall incorporate in the dissertation any recommended changes and corrections before submitting it to the Graduate School. - 14.4.2 The dissertation examination must be approved by at least three-fourths of the voting examiners and with not more than one dissenting vote from among the core Committee members, as defined in section 11.3.1 above. - 14.4.3 A failed dissertation examination may be retaken once within one calendar year of the initial examination. - 14.5 Formatting: Refer to the Graduate School's online Formatting Guide for specific requirements regarding the formatting. - 14.6 Deadlines in Order to Graduate: University deadlines pertaining to degree certification and dissertation submission will be adhered to.
-The Graduate School's deadlines for thesis submission are available online at http://grad.msu.edu/etd/dates.aspx.
+Only dissertation committee members may attend the second part, which is the examination portion of the defense.